sirixdb/sirix/README.md

 Besides, the architecture for versioning data is not restricted to tree-structures by all means as demonstrated in the Ph.D.
 Thesis of Sebastian Graf (Sirix originated a few years ago as a fork of Treetank going back to its roots and focusing on the versioning of tree-structured data): http://nbn-resolving.de/urn:nbn:de:bsz:352-272505

+Storing files natively is also on our agenda.
+Furthermore a key management schema similar to the one described in Sebastian's Thesis has to be implemented.

 ## First steps
 Please have a look into our sirix-example project how to use Sirix.
 We'll shortly provide a refactored RESTful-API to interact with a Sirix-Server.